dlt-hub/dlt/docs/website/docs/reference/command-line-interface.md

 As a result of the command above:

-1. all the indicated tables will be dropped in the destination.
+1. All the indicated tables will be dropped in the destination.
 Note that `dlt` drops the child tables as well.
-1. all the indicated tables will be removed from the indicated schema
+1. All the indicated tables will be removed from the indicated schema.
 1. The state for the resource `repo_events` was found and will be reset.
 1. New schema and state will be stored in the destination.